Agenda, Wisconsin

 Agenda is a town in Ashland County in the U.S. state of Wisconsin.
 The population was 370 at the 2020 census, down from 422 at the 2010 census.
 The unincorporated communities of Holts Landing and Petes Landing are located in the town.

 History

 The name for the town was derived from discussion items at a meeting for the formation of the town, called an “agenda”.

 Geography

 Agenda occupies the southeast corner of Ashland County and is bordered by Iron County to the east and north and by Price County to the south.
 The towns of Chippewa and Peeksville and the village of Butternut are to the west.
-The Flambeau River, a major tributary of the Chippewa River, flows through the southeast portion of the town.
+The Flambeau River, a major tributary of the Chippewa River, flows through the southeastern portion of the town.

 According to the United States Census Bureau, the town of Agenda has a total area of 231.9 sqkm, of which 230.0 sqkm is land and 1.9 sqkm, or 0.83%, is water.